Opening hours Mon–Fri · 9am–5pm

 Technical Readiness: Handing Over from Mediation to Drafting

-Execution reliability depends on the quality of the handover from mediation to drafting.
-When data is verified, figures reconcile, and drafting responsibility is clear, agreements move smoothly into court-ready form.
-When handover is incomplete, execution failure emerges later.
+Execution reliability often depends on the quality of the handover.
+Where figures reconcile and drafting responsibility is clear, agreements move forward more smoothly.

 From Mediation Agreement to Binding Court Order: How the Process Works